David Friedman's ties to West Bank settlement

 The history of the Beit El settlement goes back 40 years or 4,000 years, depending on your perspective.
 The settlement was established in 1977, near the grounds of an Israeli military base.
 A small group of settlers moved near the base and stayed, and Beit El grew slowly over the years.
 Today, it numbers 6,500 settlers.

 If you ask the settlers why they came here, many will reference biblical history and quote the Book of Genesis.
-According to the bible, God promised Jacob the land of Israel in a dream.
+According to the Bible, God promised Jacob the land of Israel in a dream.
 That dream occurred while Jacob was sleeping on a rock nearby; when Jacob awoke, he called the area Beit El (or Bethel).

 To the religious settlers of Beit El, this 4,000-year-old story is a mission derived from faith and history.
 "This is the very essence and the very cradle of Jewish civilization, going back to the very beginning of the bible," said Silberstein, who moved here after studying at the settlement's religious school, called a yeshiva.
 "This provides the legitimacy of us sitting in Tel Aviv, in Haifa, and Netanya."